“Bad libraries build collections, good libraries build services, great libraries build communities” — R. David Lankes.

 The School’s focus on information literacy empowers students to become independent learners and thinkers.

-The personalised attention our girls receive in the Learning Hubs ensure they are a place where learning is meaningful.
+The personalised attention our girls receive in the Innovation Centres ensures they are a place where learning is meaningful.
 Here, girls can develop the necessary skills to make a positive difference in the world, discover their uniqueness, and realise their potential.

-- Personalised technology support through 1 Degree to assist girls to effectively use technology to support their learning.
+- Personalised technology training to assist girls to effectively use technology to support their learning.

 - The latest technology, including video conferencing facilities, for collaborative learning.